-Osteo-arthritis is probably the most common condition I treat.
+Osteo-arthritis is probably the most common condition we treat.
 In order to explain the development of arthritis it is necessary to first explain, from an energetic perspective, how the joints are maintained in a healthy person.
 After which I can discuss the development of arthritis as a disease process, and lastly, how the condition can be stopped using acupuncture.
 As I have mentioned on other pages on this site it is not possible to go into detail about the different developmental stages of disease, here I present an overview to put you in the picture.

 Normal maintainance of healthy joints.